 One of the biggest beneficiaries of the low interest rate policy is small and medium enterprises (SMEs), which have always had difficulty accessing loans.
 Low interest rates help reduce capital costs for businesses, especially in the context of difficult production and consumption.
 Many businesses have taken advantage of this opportunity to invest in technology, improve competitiveness and expand production.
 Not only does this policy help businesses overcome difficulties, it also contributes to creating jobs and promoting local economic growth.

-Mr. Dang Minh Dang, Director of Minh Dang Packaging Company Limited (Ward 9, Ca Mau City), said: “Low interest rates in recent times have really helped businesses a lot, especially when the company is expanding production and investing in automatic packaging production lines for the seafood industry.
+Mr. Dang Minh Dang, Director of Minh Dang Packaging Company Limited (Ward 9, Ca Mau City), said: “Low interest rates in recent times have really helped businesses, especially when the company is expanding production and investing in automatic packaging production lines for the seafood industry.
 Preferential interest rates from banks help businesses easily access loans to invest in new technology, improve labor productivity and reduce production costs.
 Reducing loan interest rates not only reduces financial burdens but also helps us carry out long-term projects and maintain competitiveness in the market.”

 Short-term lending interest rates at banks for priority sectors continue to remain low, from 3.9%/year.
-This is a move by the State Bank to promote key economic sectors that can create great economic efficiency in the long term, such as agriculture, food processing, exports, start-ups, creativity and innovation.
+This is a move by the State Bank to promote key economic sectors that can create great economic efficiency in the long term, such as: agriculture, food processing, export, start-ups, creativity and innovation.
 The application of this preferential interest rate has been helping small and medium-sized enterprises easily access loans, thereby promoting the development of strategic economic sectors.

-In the context of an increasingly integrated economy and increasingly fierce competition, reducing lending interest rates helps businesses not only face difficulties in raising capital but also creates opportunities to increase production capacity and expand product consumption markets.
+In the context of an increasingly integrated economy and increasingly fierce competition, reducing lending interest rates helps businesses not only face difficulties in capital mobilization but also creates opportunities to increase production capacity and expand product consumption markets.

-To ensure the sustainability of the low interest rate policy, the State Bank of Vietnam not only applies interest rate cuts but also closely coordinates with other monetary tools such as foreign currency trading, open market operations and flexible exchange rate management.
-At the same time, coordination between monetary and fiscal policies is also a key factor to ensure macroeconomic stability and create a foundation for long-term growth./.
+To ensure the sustainability of the low interest rate policy, the State Bank not only applies interest rate cuts but also closely coordinates with other monetary tools such as foreign currency trading, open market operations and flexible exchange rate management.
+At the same time, the coordination between monetary and fiscal policies is also a key factor to ensure macroeconomic stability and create a foundation for long-term growth./.

-Vietnam America
+Vietnam and America

 Source: https://baocamau.vn/don-bay-thuc-day-tang-truong-tin-dung-a38965.html